 Each Fund is separately monitored and accounted for.
 The capital of each Fund is combined with all other Funds (to achieve economies of scale) and invested as part of the whole.

-Distributions of approximately 5% from each Fund will be made on an annual basis.
+Distributions of the investment income from each Fund will be made on an annual basis.
 NBCF will make these distributions in accordance with the instructions which have been given by the Donor.

 Where the Fund is wholly or partially unrestricted, NBCF makes the decision as to where distributions are to be made.
 NBCF has a Distributions Committee whose role is to advise on these distributions.
 This Committee receives applications from Community Groups, investigates and considers each application before making recommendations to the NBCF Board as to how the available funds may be distributed.

-NBCF's principal role is to promote and encourage of people giving back to the community.
+NBCF's principal role is to promote and encourage people to contribute to their community.

 We encourage giving through NBCF by way of endowment funds as a means of sustained and ongoing benefit for our community.